blackbeam/rust-mysql-simple/README.md

 #### `QueryResult`

 It's an iterator over rows of a query result with support of multi-result sets.
 It's intended for cases when you need full control during result set iteration.
-For other cases `Conn` provides a set of methods that will immediately consume the first result set and drop everything else.
+For other cases [`Queryalbe`](#queryable) provides a set of methods that will immediately consume the first result set and drop everything else.

 This iterator is lazy so it won't read the result from server until you iterate over it.
 MySql protocol is strictly sequential, so `Conn` will be mutably borrowed until the result